Skip to content

 What is a .uce file?

-A .uce file is a Unicode extensions file.
+A .uce file is an Unicode extensions.
 Unicode extensions (UCE) is a file format associated with Unicode data and maintained by the Unicode Consortium.
 It is used by software and localization tools to store extended character, collation, or language support data for text processing.
 The format is generally safe, and files are typically small data resources rather than executable content; it has no notable legacy status today.

 What are the magic bytes for .uce files?

-The magic bytes for Unicode extensions files are 55 43 45 58 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Unicode extensions (.uce) files are 55 43 45 58 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .uce file?